wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 .. image:: images/roborio-ports/roborio-usb-client.png

 One of the USB ports on the roboRIO is a USB-B, or USB client port.
-This can be connected to devices, such as a driver station computer, with a standard USB cable.
+This can be connected to devices, such as a Driver Station computer, with a standard USB cable.

 USB Host
 ^^^^^^^^